mkuthan/mkuthan.github.io/_posts/2025-10-30-head-first-python-js.md

 It was his way of learning by doing—typical for his generation, I assume.

 But recently he asked me to recommend some books 📚 that would help him understand programming concepts better.
-I was super happy 😊 because I know that reading books is the best way to learn programming fundamentals deeply.
+I was super happy 😊 because **I know that reading books is the best way to learn programming fundamentals deeply**.

 I started searching for books, but most of them were... just boring 😴 (at least for a teenager).
 Then I remembered the *Head First* series from O'Reilly.